natcap/invest.users-guide/source/habitat_risk_assessment.rst

   + This CSV file contains mean, minimum, and maximum exposure, consequence, and risk scores for each habitat-stressor pair, as well as habitat-specific scores in each subregion.
 If the "name" field is not given in the AOI vector, a "Total Region" value will be used to represent the entire AOI extent in the "SUBREGION" column on the table.
 Additionally, there are three columns "R_%HIGH", "R_%MEDIUM", "R_%LOW", indicating the percentage of high, medium, and low risk areas, respectively.

-Output Visualization
-""""""""""""""

-We provide an online visualization tool that allows users to upload their workspace and share results with other users.
-The tool along with its documentation is located here http://vulpes.sefs.uw.edu/ttapp/hra-dash.php

 Log File
 """"""""